-- 9 The Target of Evaluation (TOE), the S3NSEN4/S3NSEN3 microcontroller featuring the TORNADOTM-H cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit, security components, contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
+9 The Target of Evaluation (TOE), the S3NSN4V microcontroller featuring the TORNADOTM-E cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit, security components, contact based I/O ports, hardware circuit for testing purpose during the manufacturing process and volatile and non-volatile memories (hardware).
 The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software as long as it physically exists in the smartcard integrated circuit after being delivered by the IC Manufacturer.
-Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, an random number generation library and an random number generator.
+Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, a random number generation library and an random number generator.
 The use for keyed hash operations like HMAC or similar security critical operations involving keys and other secrets, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.
-All other software is called Smartcard Embedded Software and is not part of the TOE. - 10 The only difference between S3NSEN4 and S3NSEN3 is at the FLASH memory size in a logical meaning, say, S3NSEN4(2,560KB) and S3NSEN3 (2,048KB) which means that all 2 microcontrollers have the same layout.
+However, this functionality is intended to be used for signature generation and verification only.
+All other software is called Smartcard Embedded Software and is not part of the TOE